Teaching Assistant Visa Sponsorship Jobs in West Virginia

 Which employers in West Virginia sponsor visas for teaching assistants?

 West Virginia University in Morgantown is the largest source of sponsored teaching assistant positions in the state, with Marshall University in Huntington also hiring regularly.
-Both institutions sponsor international graduate students through H-1B and J-1 programs, primarily within STEM, education, and social science departments.
+Both institutions sponsor international graduate students through H-1B visa and J-1 visa programs, primarily within STEM, education, and social science departments.
 Smaller colleges like Shepherd University and Fairmont State University occasionally post sponsored assistantships but at significantly lower volumes.

 Which visa types are most common for teaching assistant roles in West Virginia?